We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 The university also does not support travel to countries listed on Warning Level 3 (Avoid Nonessential Travel) in the Center for Disease Control and Prevention's travel health notices, or any other health advisory issued by the CDC or State Department.
 Puget Sound reserves the right to consider any other U.S. Department of State or Centers for Disease Control (CDC) Travel or Health Related Advisories to amend its policy regarding university supported/related travel.

-The International Programs office is in contact with affected students and strong recommends that all students return home given uncertainties related to travel, including the possibility of quarantine and border closings.
+The International Programs office recalled all students who were studying abroad during the spring semester due to uncertainties related to travel, including the possibility of quarantine and border closings.